spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

  - null
  - usage of new statement to instantiate a class (without further methods calls)

-## Example of code that causes an upgradability error:
+## Example of code that causes an upgradability error

 The dependency provider method returns the plugin with unwanted argument: